Find out how much storage space is available

 - Earlier versions of macOS: Choose Apple menu > About This Mac, then click Storage.

-Your Mac can optimise storage by using iCloud to make more storage space available automatically when needed.* Let your Mac free up storage space for you.
-You can also use built-in utilities to quickly find and delete files, apps, books, films and other items that are taking up space, then delete items you no longer need.
+Your Mac can optimize storage by using iCloud to automatically make more storage space available when needed.* And you can use built-in utilities to quickly find and delete files, apps, books, movies, and other items that are taking up space, then delete items you no longer need.

 Move or delete files